Dee-McG/Motorbike-Event-Finder/README.md

 to update or delete their events from the profile page.
 This page will only be available to logged in users, this includes the visibility of the navigation menu item.

-A logout page will be created that will be displayed to users who are registered and logged in.
-When clicked this will log the user out of the website and redirect them to the home page.
-The navigation item will only be displayed to users who are currently logged in.
+A Sign Out button will be displayed to users who are logged in.
+When clicked this will sign the user out of the website and redirect them to the home page.

 A Create Event page will be implemented that will be acessible and visible on the navigation menu to logged in users.
 The user will be able to create an event from this page.
 The event information will be stored in